- Must visit

 Mauritshuis

-World-famous museum in a historic mansion, best known for Vermeer’s Girl with a Pearl Earring and other Dutch Golden Age masterpieces.
+World-class museum famous for Vermeer’s Girl with a Pearl Earring and masterpieces from the Dutch Golden Age.

 Omio recommends booking the train as it is the most popular option from Almere to The Hague among Omio's users.
 If you are prioritising price take the train with prices starting from $43.
 For those with little time consider booking a train which can get you there in 1h 33m.
 The ticket price range depends on the travel mode: a train costs an average of $43, and a train costs an average of $43.